mortenjust/cleartext-mac/README.md

 * <a href="http://www.newyorker.com/tech/elements/the-space-doctors-big-idea-einstein-general-relativity">The Space Doctor's Big Idea</a>
 * <a href="https://www.youtube.com/watch?v=Ac7G7xOG2Ag">Turbo Encabulator</a>

+As seen on
 * Lifehacker: <a href="http://lifehacker.com/cleartext-limits-your-writing-to-the-1-000-most-common-1767763948">Cleartext Limits Your Writing to the 1,000 Most Common Words in English</a>
-* The Telegraph: <a href="http://www.telegraph.co.uk/technology/2016/03/27/the-1000-most-used-words-in-english--in-one-genius-app/">The 1,000 most used words in English – in one genius app</a>
+* * The Telegraph: <a href="http://www.telegraph.co.uk/technology/2016/03/27/the-1000-most-used-words-in-english--in-one-genius-app/">The 1,000 most used words in English – in one genius app</a>
 * <a href="https://www.producthunt.com/tech/cleartext-2">Product Hunt</a>